tlongers/doccydoc/sphinx/source/units.rst

 In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in ``Area of Operations: Date first cited``.

-This field is clarified by the field ``Area of Operations: start date?`` which indicates whether the date included here is the actual date on which an Area of Operations started.
+This field is clarified by the field ``Unit: Site was founded on First Cited Date`` which indicates whether the date included here is the actual date on which an Area of Operations started.

 Area of Operations: Start date?
 -------------------------------